h4ck3rm1k3/introspector-bottle/README.md

 # what? another ide?

 Yes, this will be a web based, single user, IDE for capturing rich output from commands.
+It will act as an integration engine for process management of your development process.
+The library of code will also be usable in batch mode, but the real benefit is for the interactive user interactive mode.
+We will provide json/rest apis and a javascript front end for customizing the user front end interaction in any way you like.

 ## collecting of  output files
 If you do any code analysis or process analysis you will use multiple tools and soon will have huge amounts of data.